 NORC’s expert staff has extensive knowledge of all aspects of health care delivery, from private marketplaces and employer-sponsored insurance to Medicare and Medicaid; from large health care systems to small clinics; and from the needs of children to those of older adults, people with disabilities, and ethnic and racial minorities.
 Our expert team includes social scientists that acquire, collect, and analyze data from health care organizations and patients; evaluators; health services researchers; health-policy analysts; and professionals with first-hand experience running and supporting health care programs.

-- Take notes at meetings and prepare initial draft of minutes; take notes at telephone/in-person interviews.
+- Take notes at meetings and prepare initial draft of minutes.

 - Develop project materials, such as report outlines, visual exhibits for reports, and serving as an editor for deliverables.